kevzy/gatsby-starter-foundation/src/content/pages/index.md

 We  embassy and consulate dynamics

-w﻿e are knowledgeable in embassy and consulate affairs.
+We are knowledgeable in embassy and consulate affairs.

 Your dreams, our expertise.
 Let's make it happen.